-Every year, during the winter, I get calls about wasps entering peoples homes.
+Every year, during the winter, my Tulsa exterminator company will get calls about wasps entering peoples homes.
 These wasps are almost always dead upon arrival.
 Where did they come from?
 How did they get there?
 And the most important thing to understand is how wasps survive winter?
 The only wasps to survive the winter are mated females that hibernate over the winter months.
 These wasp queens wake in the spring to create nests and bring the population back again.

 WHAT KIND OF WASPS ARE WE TALKING ABOUT?